semtisem/folder-parser-rs/README.md

 # folder-parser-rs

-Start with terminal and add path to analyse after it.
+Start folder-parser-rs.exe with terminal and add path to analyse after it.
 E.g: ./folder-parser-rs.exe E://